Madirex/c-philosophers/README.md

 # c-philosophers

 This project simulates a dining philosophers problem using threads and mutexes.
-The goal is to model the life cycle of philosophers who are trying to eat while avoiding starvation and deadlock, with the system enforcing proper synchronization between threads or processes.
+The goal is to model the life cycle of philosophers who are trying to eat while avoiding starvation and deadlock, with the system enforcing proper synchronization between threads.

 ## Arguments:
 - `number_of_philosophers`: The number of philosophers (and forks) involved in the simulation.